wireapp/wire-server-deploy/offline/Instrument_monitoring.md

 ```

 - ssh to kubenode3
-- create the mount path directory stated in the `charts/kube-prometheus-stack/templates/persistentvolume.yaml`
+- creates the mount path directory stated in the `charts/kube-prometheus-stack/templates/persistentvolume.yaml`
-- set Ownership to UID 65534 (nobody).
-Prometheus runs as a non-root user inside the container for security reasons.In prometheusSpec.securityContext, unless overridden, it runs as 65534
+- sets the Ownership to UID 65534 (nobody).
+Prometheus runs as a non-root user inside the container for security reasons.
+In prometheusSpec.securityContext, unless overridden, it runs as 65534
-- set the permissions of the directory so that Prometheus (running as a non-root user) can access and write to it.
+- sets the permissions of the directory so that Prometheus (running as a non-root user) can access and write to it.

 ### Install the helm chart